Cizeta-Moroder V16T: Design

 The chassis was made of chrome-moly elliptical steel tubing, wrapped in a sleek body designed by Marcello Gandini, who had previously designed the Lamborghini Countach and some aerodynamic Maseratis, and Claudio Zampolli.
 The front nose shape of the V16T is from the original design for the Lamborghini Diablo by Marcello Gandini.
-Gandini initially wanted to release the original design he intended for the Diablo but Zampolli was unimpressed by the rear of the design.
+Gandini initially wanted to reuse the original design he intended for the Diablo but Zampolli was unimpressed by the rear of the design.
 As a result, only the front of the car has the said design with the rear having design changes made by Zampolli himself.
 In a notable design choice, the V16T is the only production car to be equipped with four separate pop-up headlights, two stacked vertically on either side, while the rear lights are borrowed from the Alpine A610.

 Performance and production

 The V16T achieved a top speed of 328 km/h and could accelerate from 0 to 100 km/h in 4 seconds.

 Only one prototype bearing the Cizeta-Moroder name was manufactured before the partnership dissolved.
 The car which was finished in a pearl white exterior color with a red leather interior remained in the possession of Moroder and underwent a full restoration by Canepa in 2018, after which it was auctioned in January 2022.

 In 1991, the list price for a Cizeta was an estimated (US dollars) $300,000.
 Although predictions for production foresaw one car per month, only eight examples (including one prototype) were actually built from 1991 to 1995, before the company moved its operation from Modena, Italy to Fountain Valley, California.
 The financial slowdown in the mid 1990s coupled with the car's failure to comply with the US road-car regulations and the high asking price restricted production to a made-to-order basis.
 Subsequently, three more cars were completed (two coupes and one spyder) in 1999 and 2003.
 The car made in 2003 was a convertible variant of the V16T called the Cizeta Fenice TTJ Spyder completed on a special request from a Japanese customer.

 As of May 1, 2006, the car was reportedly still in production on a made-to-order basis, although now priced at $650,000, or $850,000 for the Spyder TTJ, exclusive of shipping, taxes, and extras.
 According to a 2018 interview, Zampolli considered the car still theoretically in production and available to purchase as late as 2018, although none had been built since the 2003 spyder.
 Zampolli died on July 7, 2021, at age 82.